 Vitamin A has a number of important functions.
 For example it:

-- helps maintain the health of skin and mucus linings (in the nose for example)
+- helps in maintaining healthy skin and mucus linings (in the nose for example)

 What happens if I take too much?